Women of Netflix, Gabrielle Carteris on the Need for Female Mentorship in TV

-While Carteris pointed out that the “status quo is no longer acceptable” in this post-Weinstein era an it is “exciting to be in the midst of all of this exciting deconstruction,” she noted that the industry is at a tipping point for change.
+While Carteris pointed out that the “status quo is no longer acceptable” in this post-Harvey Weinstein era and it is “exciting to be in the midst of all of this exciting deconstruction,” she noted that the industry is at a tipping point for change.
 Now, she said, it is time to inspire the next generations of leadership.

 “No longer is it every man and every woman for themselves, it’s all of us together,” she continued.
 “We need to mirror what we want to see.
 We need to find ways to celebrate inclusive behavior, educate, liberate, and mentor.
 We have to clear a path for those to follow and then we have to reach back to lift them up.”